Peruse Sieves Configuration

 To include a Feature Type (Surface, Hole, Slot, etc.) in the Sieve, select the check box to the left of the Feature Type name.
 Use Search, Sort and Filter functions on the Feature Type Name column to find or narrow down your options.

-Click chevron-right to expand the characteristics list for a Feature.
+Click to expand the characteristics list for a Feature.
 Select the check boxes next to each Characteristic Type (Position, Diameter, etc.) you want to include.
 Choose the Value Type (Act, Dev, Var) in the Characteristic Value Type dropdown menu.

 Characteristics